 FEHA Requirements.
-Under California's Fair Employment and Housing Act (FEHA), which is enforced by the Department of Fair Employment and Housing (DFEH), an employer may also be responsible for the acts of non-employees with respect to sexual harassment of employees and other specified persons if the employer or its agents or supervisors knew or should have known of the conduct and fails to take immediate and appropriate corrective action.
+Under California's Fair Employment and Housing Act (FEHA), which is enforced by the Civil Rights Department, an employer may also be responsible for the acts of non-employees with respect to sexual harassment of employees and other specified persons if the employer or its agents or supervisors knew or should have known of the conduct and fails to take immediate and appropriate corrective action.
 It makes associations potentially liable for the acts of non-employees with respect to harassment activity.

 Anti-Harassment Training.
 Associations with five or more employees must ensure their supervisory employees undergo 2-hour training class and non-supervisory employees 1 hour of training.
 This must be done every two years.